bakill3/maze-of-me/README.md

 # 🎭 Maze of Me

-> *A deeply personal, narrative-driven psychological game built entirely in Python, harnessing user data and AI-driven NPC interactions.*
+> *A deeply personal, narrative-driven psychological game built entirely in Python, harnessing user data, emotion, and advanced AI-driven NPC interactions.*

+---

 ## 📖 Overview

-**Maze of Me** is a command-line psychological adventure game designed to immerse the player in a deeply personal narrative experience.
-The game dynamically adapts to the player's personal attributes and online presence, creating an emotionally resonant and profoundly unique gameplay journey.
-Players navigate through a dynamically generated text-based maze, interacting with emotionally charged rooms, AI-driven NPCs, and music curated specifically for them.
+**Maze of Me** is a command-line psychological adventure where your digital self is the foundation for a unique, emotional narrative.
+The game adapts to your profile, calendar, moods, and social connections, creating a different journey every session.
+Navigate a procedurally generated text maze, meet AI figures who remember your feelings and contacts, and discover how your online presence shapes your subconscious world.

-The game leverages OAuth logins (Spotify, Google, and eventually Facebook & Instagram) to gather user data and create a personalized, interactive experience.
+OAuth logins (Spotify, Google, with Facebook & Instagram coming soon) bring in real data to create an interactive and personal experience.

 ---

-## 🧩 Game Concept and Narrative Structure
+## 🧩 Game Concept and Structure

-Players awaken inside a mysterious maze, progressively uncovering memories, experiences, and subconscious thoughts.
-The game unfolds across three emotionally escalating acts:
+Players awake in a mysterious maze.
+The story and rooms reference your real-world data, events, moods, and contacts, integrating your digital and emotional life into an interactive psychological narrative:

 - **Act 1: Awakening**
-  Rooms and interactions reflect neutral or positive emotions.
-Warm, upbeat music enhances the experience.
+  Bright rooms and supportive AI figures welcome you.
+Upbeat music, selected from your top Spotify tracks and YouTube history, enhances the mood.

 - **Act 2: Whispers**
-  Encounters become unsettling, referencing real-life events, relationships, and unresolved emotions from collected user data.
-NPCs become more confrontational, creating tension.
+  Rooms and AI figures reference real calendar events, friends, or memories.
+NPCs become more challenging, sometimes asking about people in your contacts or your recent mood.

-- **Act 3: Collapse & Reflection**
+- **Act 3: Collapse and Reflection**
-  Reality breaks down, music distorts, and players face a profound psychological confrontation with their inner selves, culminating in self-reflection or a reset narrative loop.
+  The maze responds to your feedback, looping through memories and feelings until you reach deeper self-understanding or choose to start over.

 ---

-## 🔑 Current Features & Implementation

-### ✅ User Profile Collection
-- **Manual Data Entry**: Full name, age, date of birth (EU format: DD-MM-YYYY), height (flexible parsing in meters or centimeters), weight, eye color, hair color, and skin color.
-- **Robust Input Handling**: Continuous validation loops, clear error messages, and confirmation steps ensure accurate data collection.

-### ✅ OAuth Integration (Spotify & Google)
-- **Spotify Integration**:
-  - Authentication via OAuth with `spotipy`
-  - Collection of user's top tracks, artists, and playlists
-  - Analysis of audio features (valence, energy, tempo)
-  - 30-second song previews identified for later retrieval (due to Spotify limitations, actual playback involves YouTube downloading)

-- **Google Integration**:
-  - OAuth authentication with `google-auth`
-  - Fetching of user profile info (name, email, profile picture)
-  - Import of Google Calendar events summaries
-  - Optional import of YouTube watch history for deeply personalized interactions

-### ✅ Audio Playback Integration
-- **YouTube Preloading**:
-  - Using `yt-dlp` to automatically download audio previews matching the user's Spotify top tracks
-  - Dynamic playback through `pygame.mixer` and/or `pydub`

-- **Emotion-Based Soundtracking**:
-  - Music selections are context-sensitive, aligning song moods (determined by Spotify's energy/valence metrics) with room atmospheres.

-### ✅ Dynamic Room & Maze Generation
-- Room descriptions and layouts are dynamically generated using AI prompts tailored to user data and emotional contexts.
-- Events tied to real-world context: Operating system date/time, calendar events, YouTube history, Spotify lyrics, etc.

-### ✅ NPC Interactions (AI-Powered)
-- **NPC Dialogue**:
-  - Powered by locally-run LLaMA 3 models (`llama.cpp`, Ollama, LM Studio)
-  - Dialogue personalized with names of real contacts, phrases from YouTube and Spotify data, and generated hallucinated memories

-- **Interaction Mechanics**:
-  - Simple dialogue choices to interact with NPCs:
-    - `"What are you talking about?"`
-    - `"Stay silent"`
-    - `"You’re not real."`

-### ✅ Enhanced User Experience
-- Comprehensive CLI UX: robust parsing, clear help commands (`h`, `?`), graceful Ctrl+C exits, and terminal clearing for immersive sessions.
-- Detailed logging via Python’s built-in `logging` module for debugging and future analytics.
+## 🔑 Features

+### ✅ Automated User Data Collection
+- **Google OAuth**
+  - Fetches profile info, calendar events, YouTube history, and contacts (names, emails, birthdays).
+- **Spotify OAuth**
+  - Collects your top tracks, audio features (valence, energy), and artists for music and narrative context.

+### ✅ Emotion-Aware AI Gameplay
+- **Procedural Maze Generation**
+  - Every room is generated based on your real events, contacts, moods, and time of day.
+  - Room descriptions and layouts are always unique and personalized.
+- **Music as Mood**
+  - Each room's emotion is matched to your music using valence and energy from Spotify data.
+  - Audio is preloaded using `yt-dlp` for instant playback and played with `pygame`.
+  - Previous room's audio files are deleted automatically for optimal performance and minimal disk usage.
+- **AI NPCs with Memory and Contact Awareness**
+  - NPCs use your contacts, recent emotions, and previous dialogue to generate deeply personal interactions.
+  - The AI always gives a meaningful, context-aware reply, even if some data is missing.
+  - Fallback logic ensures the game always continues smoothly.
+- **Dialogue Trees**
+  - Each encounter lets you choose how to interact: "Who are you?", "Explain this room", "You’re lying", or "Stay silent".
+  - Your emotional reactions (happy, sad, angry, neutral) are remembered and affect future AI responses.
+- **AI Loading Spinner**
+  - When the AI is thinking, a real-time spinner keeps the CLI responsive until the NPC responds.
+- **NPC Memory**
+  - NPCs can reference your prior feelings, choices, and even earlier NPCs within and across sessions.
+- **Inspect and Use Room Items**
+  - You can inspect room furniture for additional context or NPC responses.

+### ✅ Enhanced CLI User Experience
+- Modern CLI with color, typewriter effect, clear menus, and easy navigation.
+- Help menu, graceful exits, and robust error handling.
+- Detailed logging of all interactions for transparency and debugging.

 ---

 ## 🛠️ Tech Stack

 - **Programming Language**: Python 3.13.3
-- **CLI Engine**: Custom-built (`input()` and `print()` loops)
+- **CLI Engine**: Custom-built (input, print, color, spinner, typewriter)
-- **OAuth Libraries**: `spotipy`, `google-auth`, `requests-oauthlib`, `facebook-sdk` (planned future)
+- **OAuth Libraries**: `spotipy`, `google-auth`, `requests-oauthlib`
-- **Audio Playback**: `pygame`, `pydub`, `simpleaudio`
+- **Audio Playback**: `pygame`, `yt-dlp`
-- **Audio Preloading**: `yt-dlp` for downloading Spotify-linked YouTube audio
-- **AI Integration**: Local LLM via `llama-cpp-python` (LLaMA 3), Ollama, LM Studio
+- **AI Integration**: Local LLM with `llama-cpp-python` (Phi-3, LLaMA, Mistral), Ollama, or LM Studio
-- **Data Management**: JSON file storage (`user_profile.json`)
+- **Data Storage**: JSON files
-- **Utilities & Parsing**: Custom utilities for JSON I/O, input parsing, OS and datetime detection
+- **Utilities**: Helpers for parsing, data, and OS/platform detection
-- **Cross-Platform Compatibility**: Tested on Windows, Linux, macOS
+- **Cross-Platform**: Runs on Windows, Linux, and macOS

 ---